thom9258/The-Spell-Tome/README.md

 #include "../tsarray.h"
 ```

-Note this can be done for as many types as the user wants.
+Note this can be done for as many types as the user wants, as long as the types are created at runtime, and the type/operators are defined before the array include.
 By doing this, the compiler will generate all the appropiate array functionality for 'SomeType', under the name "arr_SomeType".

+Note i would like to implement sorting through a "t_operator_larger_than()" define.

 ## tstring